 Es Vedrà

 Arguably the most photographed view on the island, Es Vedrà encapsulates the alluring beauty of Ibiza as well as a little bit of mystery.
-The rock that sits just off the southwest coast of the island stands at over 400 meters high and continues to be the subject of many myths and legends to this day.
+The rock that sits just off the southwest coast of the island stands over 400 meters high and continues to be the subject of many myths and legends to this day.

 Due to its location, Es Vedrà is said to be one of the most magnetic places on earth, with visitors reporting inference with watches and electrical devices.
 This strange energy brings an intangible feeling of mystery and wonder, and locals have attached great significance to the area.
 As well as being one of the most popular photo spots on the island, Es Vedrà is also a hotspot for meditation and spiritual practices.